MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

         --rule-file
         [--identity "{type:'SystemAssigned'}" ]
 ```
-For storage account and Event Hub destinations, you must enable managed identity for the DCR using `--identity "{type:'SystemAssigned'}"`.
+For storage account and Event Hubs destinations, you must enable managed identity for the DCR using `--identity "{type:'SystemAssigned'}"`.
 Identity isn't required for Log Analytics workspaces.

 For example,
 ```azurecli